magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Disk space
 """"""""""

-Insert the amount disk space available to record, in GB.
+| Insert the amount disk space available to record, in GB.
 Use -1 to remove the limit.

 .. _user-sipaccountlimit:

-Sip account limit
+SIP account limit
 """""""""""""""""

-We did not write the description to this field.
+| We did not write the description to this field.